gtadigital/ProfileParser/README.md

 ## Credits:

-Zoé Reinke, gta digital, ETH Zurich
+Institute for the History and Theory of Architecture, gta digital, ETH Zurich

 ## License: